matjazbravc/Consul.ServiceDiscovery.Demo/README.md

 ## Creating API Gateway using Ocelot

-Ocelot requires that you provide a configuration file that contains a list of Routes (configuration used to map upstream request) and a GlobalConfiguration (other configuration like QoS, Rate limiting, etc.).
+**Ocelot** requires that you provide a configuration file that contains a list of **Routes** (configuration used to map upstream request) and a **GlobalConfiguration** (other configuration like QoS, Rate limiting, etc.).
 In the ocelot.json file below, you can see how we forward HTTP requests.
-We have to specify which type of load balancer we will use, in our case this is a “RoundRobin” which loops through available services and sends requests to available services.
+We have to specify which type of load balancer we will use, in our case this is a **“RoundRobin”** which loops through available services and sends requests to available services.
-It is important to set the Consul as a service discovery service in GlobalConfiguration for ServiceDiscoveryProvider.
+It is important to set the Consul as a service discovery service in **GlobalConfiguration** for **ServiceDiscoveryProvider**.
 ```json
 {
 	"Routes": [